Technische Universität Wien

 Favoritenstraße 9–11, E192-01

+- Structural Graph Theory.
 Since many important graph problems are hard in general, I am interested in finding the most general graph classes for which problems remain tractable.
 I worked a lot with the notion of bounded expansion and nowhere denseness, which provide a very robust way to capture sparse graphs.
-Currently, I am interested in first-order transductions of such graph classes.
-They seem to provide an elegant way to describe dense graphs that have similar algorithmic properties as their sparse counterparts.
+Currently, I am interested in first-order transductions of such graph classes, as well as monadically stable and monadically NIP graph classes.

 - Algorithmic Meta-Theorems.
 The model-checking problem asks whether a given logical sentence holds on a given structure.
 I like working on this problem because it generalizes many other problems and therefore can lead to very general tractability results.

 - Slides of my tutorial about monadic stability at LoGAlg 2023.